holdings420/Preservingbiologicalmass/README.md

 # Method of Speed Freeze Drying While Maintaining Flavor Through Reconstitution and Long Term Storage of Flavor and Aroma 9/5/23

+Freeze Dried Fruit tastes a bit bland.
+Where did the flavor go?
+This method stores the flavor lost through sublimation.
+The essence of strawberrry is in its dried long shelf life form and aroma water which also has a long shelf life.

 - Increasing the shelf temperature to 30-60C to Increase the amount of water sublimated.
 - Capturing the fraction of Distillate in the Cold Trap for Reconstitution.
     - The fraction of distillate in the cold trap contains water and aroma compounds which are lost in the freeze drying process.